Skip to main content

 2

-Click on “Choose File”, locate and select the corresponding TAR archive just downloaded
+In the Update Tab Click on “Choose File”, locate and select the .tar archive just downloaded

 3